 This section of the ISO27k FAQ addresses common questions about information risk management in the context of an ISO27k Information Security Management System:

 A: I’m not being facetious when I say that it is the management of risks to information:

-- Management implies someone proactively identifying, assessing, evaluating and dealing with risks on an ongoing basis, along with related governance aspects such as direction, control, authorization and resourcing of the process;
+- Management implies someone proactively, deliberately, explicitly and systematically identifying, assessing, evaluating and dealing with risks on an ongoing basis (coping with any changes), along with related governance aspects such as direction, control, authorization and resourcing of the process, risk treatments etc.;

-- Information is the valuable meaning or knowledge that we derive from data, in other words the content of computer files, paperwork, conversations, expertise, intellectual property and so forth.
+- Information is the valuable meaning or knowledge or understanding that we derive from data such as the content of computer files, paperwork, conversations, expertise, intellectual property and so forth.

 The process diagram sums it up:

 The first stage of the process is to Identify potential information risks.
 Several factors or information sources feed-in to the Identify step, including:

 - Vulnerabilities are the inherent weaknesses within our facilities, technologies, processes (including information risk management itself!), people and relationships, some of which are not even recognized as such;

 - Threats are the actors (insiders and outsiders) and natural events that might cause incidents if they acted on vulnerabilities causing impacts;